gear-foundation/dapps/frontend/packages/ez-transactions/README.md

 <GaslessTransactionsProvider
   programId={'0x...'} // Program address
-  backendAddress={'0x...'}  // Address of the gasless backend voucherLimit={18} // Limit at which the voucher balance needs to be replenished
+  backendAddress={'https://.../'}  // URL-address of the gasless backend voucherLimit={18} // Limit at which the voucher balance needs to be topped up
 >
   <App>
 </GaslessTransactionsProvider>